MacGesture/MacGesture/README.md

 # Q&A

-Feel free to open an issue on GitHub 👍
+Feel free to open [an issue on GitHub](https://github.com/username0x0a/MacGesture/issues)! 👍

 # Tips